The Impact of Deliberative Political Campaigns on Voter Behavior in the Philippines

 Evidence from the post-electoral survey provides support that increases in vote share stemmed from the town hall deliberations by strengthening citizens’ attitudes tow ards the hosting party’s platform.
 Meeting attendees in Umalab Ka town halls were more likely to agree on the importance of poverty-related issues than in comparison barangays, while meeting attendees in Akbayan barangays were more likely to align themselves with gender issues.

-Leonard Wantchekon, Fujiwara, Thomas, Gabriel López-Moctezuma, Cecilia Pe Lero, Daniel Rubenson,"Policy Deliberation and Voter Persuasion: Experimental Evidence from an Election in the Philippines."
-Working Paper, August 2015.
+Wantchekon, Leonard, Gabriel López - Moctezuma, Thomas Fujiwara, Cecilia Pe Lero, and Daniel Rubenson.
+"Policy Deliberation and Voter Persuasion: Experimental Evidence from an Election in the Philippines" Working Paper, March 2017.